siobyrne/young-dressage-horse-program-analysis/README.md

 Of the horses that competed in the Developing Horse divisions (*n*=283), ow many competed in at least one Young Horse division previously (Figure 12)?
 62.2% (176/283) competed in only the Developing Horse division, compared to 37.8% (107/283) that competed in at least  one Young Horse division and one Developing Horse division.

 ***Figure 12***
-*Horses That Competed In At Least One Young Horse and One Developing Horse Division%*
+*Horses That Competed In At Least One Young Horse and One Developing Horse Division*
 ![DH and YH Competitors](images/yh-and-dh-competitors.png)

 ### 2002 - 2024, All Divisions (4/5/6 Year Old, Developing Prix St. Georges, Developing Grand Prix) Breeding and Bloodlines Analysis

 ### Analysis of Scores by Sire
 Because the scoring format for the 4/5/6 Year Old divisions is different than the scoring format for the Developing Horse divisions, I broke out the analysis of scores by sire out into two different groups.
-In order to have a better sample sizes, I included only stallions with 10 or more scores for the Young Horse divisions, and 7 or more for the Developing Horse divisions.
+In order to have a better sample sizes, I included only stallions with 10 or more scores for the Young Horse divisions, and 6 or more for the Developing Horse divisions.

 #### Summary Statistics for Scores by Sire, Young Horse Divisions
-The sire with the highest mean score in the Young Horse divisions is Grand Galaxy Win (8.218).
+The sire with the highest mean score in the Young Horse divisions (Table 3) is Grand Galaxy Win (8.218).
 The rest were Sir Donnerhall I (7.803), Furstenball (7.799), Jazz (7.764), Secret (7.758), San Amour (7.707), Sandro Hit (7.687), Contucci (7.628), Hotline (7.623), Rotspon (7.521), and Florestan I (7.369).

-***Table 9***
+***Table 3***
 *Summary Table of Young Horse Divisions Scores by Sire*

 | Sire             |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |